 Named for its sometimes green-hued lake, this park is a hidden wonder located in a valley between the Green Mountain and Taconic ranges.
 Only non-motorized boats are welcome here, adding to the peaceful feel.
 Anglers take in pike, perch, and bass while stand-up paddlers take in the views of nearby peaks like Dorset Mountain.
 You can hike up to Dorset, as well as along the northern edges of the nearby Appalachian Trail.
 Should you choose to stay the night, over 100 campsites surround the 20-acre lake.

 You may think that New Hampshire’s White Mountains are so named because of their wintertime blankets of snow.
 Two competing theories are that European settlers were impressed with how some of the mountain’s exposed granite peaks shone in the sun or that the white refers to the pale bark of the area’s ubiquitous birch trees.
 In any case, in summer the White Mountains are anything by white.
 They’re in fact bursting with green leaves, crossed by rivers, and dotted with deep blue lakes.
 One of the loveliest state parks in this special region is the 5,800-acre Crawford Notch State Park.
 Highlights of hiking or mountain biking in this park tend to be arriving at one of 10 waterfalls that cascade over rock faces.
 Crawford Notch is also one of our choices for the best places to camp across the country.

 The biggest draw at Pawtuckaway is its sprawling Pawtuckaway Lake, complete with inlets and coves to explore by canoe, kayak, or stand-up paddleboards, all of which you can rent by the lake.
 But the 5,000-acre park is also home to the Pawtuckaway Mountains and several beautiful trails leading to such destinations of diminutive Round Pond and other, even smaller bodies of water.
 The glacier-carved area also has a big marsh where you’re likely to spot beavers, herons, and deer.
-While warm weekends may see people out on Pawtuckaway Lake, this park, one of New Hampshire’s largest state parks, is blissfully quiet most weekdays — even in summer.
+While warm weekends may see people out on Pawtuckaway Lake, this park, one of the largest state parks in New England, is blissfully quiet most weekdays — even in summer.

 A state park for nearly a century, Sleeping Giant is named for the two-mile stretch of mountain peaks that look, from a distance, to be a giant in slumber.
 Of its dozens of hiking routes, perhaps the most popular is to the top of Mount Carmel, from the top of which you can look out to New Haven and the handsome buildings of Yale University and, beyond that, the Long Island Sound.
 Beyond hiking, fishing for trout, and picnicking with a view are favored activities of the few Connecticut residents who know about this lovely little state park.

-Named for a trading route between Native American tribes in the Atlantic with those located much further inland, this 6,000-acre park in the Berkshires of Western Massachusetts shows off some of the most beautiful nature in Massachusetts.
+Named for a trading route between Native American tribes in the Atlantic with those located much further inland, the 6,000-acre Mohawk Trail State Forest in the Berkshires of Western Massachusetts shows off some of the state’s most beautiful landscapes.
 It’s packed with trails through the maple, oak, hemlock, and pine woodlands that take you up to stunning viewpoints overlooking mountain ridges.

 Best Travel Credit Cards